 NightView can debug programs written in multiple languages.
-C, C++ and Fortran are supported.
-Ada is supported on PowerMAX OSTM.
+Ada, C, C++ and Fortran are supported.

 NightView can debug multiple processes on the local system or on different hosts.

 NightView has been designed to be as flexible as possible.
 The NightView command interpreter includes macro processing so that you can write your own NightView commands.